The SPCA is investigating a Quebec lawyer who left nearly twenty cats locked up in unsanitary conditions inside a house in Oka that she owns.

 “In terms of building maintenance, there is negligence, for sanitation too. »

-Confronted by Le Journal, the owner of the premises Louise Harbor confirmed that it was she who had put “15 to 18 cats” inside the house, but that this was part of a process to “save” them.
+Confronted by The newspaperthe owner of the premises Louise Harbor confirmed that she was the one who had put “15 to 18 cats” inside the house, but that it was part of a process to “save” them.

 ” I am doing rescue (animal rescue) with friends. […] I’ve been doing this for over 30 years,” she explains.
 She uses this house to keep cats that she will then bring to Ontario, where shelters accept animals more than in Quebec, according to her.